Frontline Gibraltar: The Evacuation of the Rock

 The situation in Morocco soon became untenable.
-The French territories in North Africa came under the control of the Vichy regime, who collaborated with the Nazis, following French surrender in May 1940.
-The evacuated Gibraltarians were now living in enemy territory.
-This situation turned hostile following an often documented incident at Mers-el-Kebir, where the British sunk the French Fleet to prevent its use by the Axis powers.
-The evacuees were forced out of Casablanca as a result, and were herded by rifle-wielding French soldiers onto British ships not equipped with provisions for a large civilian population.
-Return to Gibraltar was impossible as fortification of the territory was in full swing; the Gibraltar Defence Force were formed, an airfield constructed, and the Rock of Gibraltar itself extensively fortified, with miles of tunnels, hospitals, power stations, and barracks built inside.
-A return of the civilian population would risk the compromising of this extensive strategic development.
+The capitulation of France, following which French territories in North Africa were governed by the Nazi-collaborating Vichy regime, saw the evacuated Gibraltarians living in enemy territory.
+This situation turned to hostility following an incident at Mers-el-Kebir, in which the British attacked the French Fleet to prevent its use by Axis powers.
+The evacuees were forced out of Casablanca as a result, and were herded by rifle-wielding French soldiers onto ill-equipped British ships.
+Return to Gibraltar was impossible as fortification of the territory was in full swing.
+Indeed, an airfield had been constructed, and the Rock of Gibraltar itself had been extensively fortified with miles of tunnels, hospitals, power stations and barracks.
+A return of the civilian population would risk compromising these extensive strategic developments.

-The success of the 1942 Allied invasion of North Africa negated any realistic possibility of invasion or attack of Gibraltar.
-This prompted calls from evacuees and those locals who had remained for repatriation.
-The civilian population was still regarded as a potential nuisance by the British.
-Gibraltar retained its strategic importance, and Britain saw its dominance of Mediterranean commerce and the associated Suez Canal zone as a lynch-pin in its post-war cling to great power status.
+The success of the 1942 Allied invasion of North Africa, in which Gibraltar had played a key role, negated any realistic possibility of invasion or attack of the territory.
+This prompted calls for repatriation, but the civilian population were still regarded as a potential nuisance by the British.
+Gibraltar retained its strategic importance, and Britain hoped that dominance of Mediterranean commerce and the associated Suez Canal zone could help it cling on to great power status post-war.
 Moreover, many homes had been demolished to facilitate militarisation, and an extensive homelessness crisis was feared should the evacuees return too soon.
 As such, the return was delayed.
 Many were moved to camps outside of Belfast, within which conditions were said to be appalling.
 Over 6,000 evacuees remained within camps such as these by the war’s end, with the last Gibraltarian returning home in 1951.

-This denial of basic human rights and exodus from their families and homeland led to a heightening of the Gibraltarian social consciousness.
-Along this vein, the Association for Advancement of Civil Rights was established by Joshua Hassan and Albert Risso.
-The AACR called for improved working conditions, access to healthcare, and improved working conditions under the slogan ‘with Britain, not under Britain’.
-It is no coincidence that the rise to prominence of the AACR coincided with the rise of Attlee’s Labour Party in Britain, who were elected on a manifesto broadly comparable to that proposed for Gibraltar.
+Having been denied basic human rights and exiled from their homeland, Gibraltarians developed a shared social consciousness.
+Along this vein, the Association for Advancement of Civil Rights (AACR) was established by Joshua Hassan and Albert Risso.
+The AACR called for improved working conditions and access to healthcare under the slogan ‘with Britain, not under Britain’.
+It is no coincidence that the AACR’s rise to prominence coincided with the rise of Attlee’s Labour Party in Britain, who were elected on a manifesto broadly comparable to that proposed for Gibraltar.
 Gibraltarians returning from London had been exposed to the grievances of the British working class and could see these issues reflected within their own society.
-These demands continue to form the basis of modern Gibraltarian politics, with access to free education, healthcare, and government housing dominating the demands of the territory’s inhabitants.
-This focus on basic rights forms one of two key components of Gibraltarian culture, alongside the commitment to partnership with Britain.
-This was perhaps best demonstrated in 2002, when 98% of voters rejected the principle of shared sovereignty with Spain.
-While the changes in Gibraltarian society may have evolved organically given time, the experiences of the evacuees accelerated the process.
-Gibraltar is the way it is today because of the territory’s unique wartime experience.

 - Constantine, S., Community and Identity: The Making of Modern Gibraltar Since 1704